ikespand/awesome-machine-learning-fluid-mechanics/README.md

 - A course on [Machine learning in computational fluid dynamics](https://github.com/AndreWeiner/ml-cfd-lecture) from TU Braunschweig.

+- Looking for coursed for TensorFlow, PyTorch, GAN etc. then have a look to [this wonderful YouTube channel](https://www.youtube.com/c/AladdinPersson/playlists)

+- Interviews with researchers, podcast revolving around fluid mechanics, machine learning and simulation [on this YouTube channel](https://www.youtube.com/c/TheEngiineer/videos)

 ## Blogs, discussions and news articles
 1. [Convolutional Neural Networks for Steady Flow Approximation](https://www.autodesk.com/research/publications/convolutional-neural-networks), 2016.
 (Autodesk)